-It is a light and joyful glow over the fact of being alive — of living life with energy and with zeal and enthusiasm: a buoyancy of spirit and benevolent sense of delight over the expectation of what life, in all its strange and magical wonder, has in store.
+It is a light and joyful glow over the fact of being alive — of living life with energy and with zeal and enthusiasm: a buoyancy of spirit and benevolent sense of delight over the anticipation of what life, in all its strange and magical wonder, has in store.

 Happiness is a by-product, a side-effect, a consequence — a consequence of things more fundamental that bring it about.

 Human happiness is not a consequence of only one thing or one condition.

 Another fundamental condition of human happiness is the recognition of individual autonomy — human-beings able to voluntarily act and interact, free from state coercion, force, command-and-control — and the full legal protection of individual autonomy.